cotestatnt/YA_FSM/README.md

 This library try to reproduce the type of automation you can define with a SFC/Grapcet model.
 In the example folders you can find an image where the inspiring FSM model is represented with an SFC diagram

-#### TO-DO (partially done):
+## TO-DO (partially done):

 ~~Add method to handle **actions** defined for each state, at the moment demanded to callback functions~~

-Support for this action qualifiers:
-- 'N' Non stored action qualifier
-- 'S', 'R', Set e Reset action qualifier
-- 'L' Time Limited action qualifier
-- 'D' time delayed action qualifier

 ___
 ### Introduction

 States represent the different situations in which the machine can be at any time.
-The transitions connect two states, one at the input and others at the output, and are associated with a trigger condition which carries out the change of state.
-Triggering can be performed with a bool function() or a bool variable.
-Also the timeout of state itself (it is a bool) can be used for triggering to next state.
-If you take a look at the examples included, you will find some different way for triggering a transition.
+The transitions connect two states, one at the input and others at the output, and are associated with a trigger condition which carries out the change of state (if you take a look at the examples included, you will find some different way for triggering a transition).

 To update the states, you must call the Update() function in your loop(), which checks for transitions that have the current state as input and associated conditions.